laegsgaardTroels/laegsgaardtroels.github.io/_posts/2017-09-29-adaboost-the-original-boosting-algorithm.md

+---
+image: /assets/images/2017-09-29-adaboost-the-original-boosting-algorithm/AdaBoostExampleData.png
+---
-In this post the famous AdaBoost algoritm will be implemented in R and tested on simulated data.
+In this post the famous AdaBoost algoritm will be implemented in R<!--more--> and tested on simulated data.
 The post is intented to yield some intuition and understanding about what boosting is via an exercise.

 What is boosting?
 Lets start explaining this with a nice analogy provided by the masters of boosting: Yoav Freund and Robert E. Schapire, you could imagine the horse racing-gampler being an overly intelligent gambler from Peaky Blinders: